fermyon/workshops/spin/01-getting-started.md

 > Note: you can find the complete applications used in this workshop in the [`apps` directory](./apps/).

-### Building your first Spin application with JavaScript or TypeScript
+### b.
+Building your first Spin application with JavaScript or TypeScript

 JavaScript is one of the most popular programming languages.
 Spin has an [experimental SDK and toolchain](https://github.com/fermyon/spin-js-sdk) for JavaScript and TypeScript which is based on [QuickJS](https://bellard.org/quickjs/), a small embeddable JavaScript runtime.